- Arbitration is where an impartial person makes a decision on a dispute.

 What is the difference between mediation, conciliation and arbitration?

-Acas' Chief Conciliator Peter Harwood talks about the service.
+Acas' former Chief Conciliator Peter Harwood talks about the service.